jdkohn/cs342-group-picker/README.md

 Finally, combine groups.
 Start with merging together groups of 2.
 If there are an odd number of groups of 2, fill spots 3 and 4 in the final group with people who signed up by themselves.
 Then add a fifth member to teams within that topic.

-Finally, add people who did not sign up for a group to a random group which has room.
-Print out the groups that were made.
+Finally, print out the groups that were made.